TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-19-Ranges-in-Ruby.markdown

 author: Lucas Moore
 ---

 I was recently struggling through a coding exercise.
-I was tasked to create an method that takes in an array of ranges and outputs a new, simplified set of ranges, which accounts for their overlap.
+I was tasked with creating a method that takes in an array of ranges and outputs a new, simplified set of ranges, which accounts for their overlap.

-I did some [refreshing on the Range docs](https://ruby-doc.org/core-2.2.0/Range.html) and also found a simple way to [sort and divide a Set](http://apidock.com/ruby/Set/divide) by a block, which will come in quite useful, as we'll see.
+I did some [*refreshing on the Range docs*](https://ruby-doc.org/core-2.2.0/Range.html) (and had been searching for `.cover?` all along!)

+I also found a simple way to [*sort and divide a Set by a block*](http://apidock.com/ruby/Set/divide), which will come in quite useful, as we'll see.

 The input:
 `[(2..6), (1..5), (8..9)]`